-Marijuana Cloning FAQ - Beginner to Expert
+Marijuana Cloning FAQ - Become an Expert

 When you clone marijuana plants, they remain the same age as the mother plant - and are much more mature than seedlings.
 Once your clones take root, they will grow much quicker than from seed - but this is only true if the cloning process is done correctly, keeping the plant in good health.

 People often see merit in re-creating a harvest of their best performing plants.
 When you have found a strain that you really enjoyed, having clones available to keep it going for the next grow just makes sense.
 Moreover, you are recreating it's yield, flavor, bud characteristics and growing time - not to mention, cloning a plant is ultimately cheaper than buying new seeds and saves you time and effort in dedicating time to the germination process.

 Under the right environmental and grow conditions, it is entirely possible to have a completely self-sufficient garden.
 Imagine re-creating the phenotype of your best plant for as many harvests as you want without ever having to buy new seeds.